Find a First Bank location near you. Search branches and hours, ATMs and more.Find Us

 After reviewing each person’s qualities, you can generally shorten the list to two or three candidates.
 Once you have narrowed the list, begin observing them on a daily basis.
 Pay particular attention to their management and leadership skills, their ability to handle difficult situations, and how they interact with their co-workers, clients, and suppliers.

 In most family-run businesses, the selection of a successor is an emotionally draining process for the business owner.
 He or she has tried to raise their children knowing that there are no favorites and that everyone is loved equally.
-Now, the entrepreneur is forced to evaluate his or her children’s intelligence and leadership skills, and then select one as being superior to the others.
-It is no wonder that parents are reluctant to begin this process.
+Now, the entrepreneur is forced to evaluate his or her children’s intelligence and leadership skills, and then select the one who has the best skills for the job.
+It's no wonder that parents are reluctant to begin this process.

 The following is a summary of various approaches others have found to be beneficial when making this difficult decision.
 All family situations are different and the approach will be different too.